caleb531/dotfiles/README.md

 My setup also applies color highlighting when editing Git commit or merge messages in Vim.

+### Python virtualenv switching

+If you open or `cd` into a current working directory contains a Python virtualenv (under the name `.virtualenv`), my Bash configuration will automatically activate that virtualenv.
+When you `cd` to another directory, that currently-active virtualenv will be automatically deactivated (and of course, any virtualenv present in the new directory will be activated).

 ### Interactive prompt

 The `PS1` interactive prompt which I have set for my shell is intended to be